 Relax at the spa: One of our favorite ways to spend a snowy afternoon around the holidays – getting a massage or specialty treatment from the talented folks at Riverspointe Spa!

 Planning a visit around the holidays?
-We can book up pretty quickly, so find your Estes Park cabin and reserve it today so you can feel relaxed going into the holiday season.
+Stay at Rocky Mountain Resorts and take advantage of our December special: stay for three nights and only pay for two!
+We can book up quickly, so find your Estes Park cabin and reserve it today so you can feel relaxed going into the holiday season.